pabloclarkd/web/content/event/heraldo/index.md

 ---
 ### Watch the full interview

-{{< youtube =X2UxcB5MbWw&t=579s >}}
+{{< youtube id="X2UxcB5MbWw&t=579s" >}}

 ---

-This interview on a national news channel presents the main findings in IMCO's analysis on some actions of the return to in-person classes strategy in Mexico.
+This [interview on a national news channel](https://www.youtube.com/watch?v=X2UxcB5MbWw&t=579s) presents the main findings in IMCO's analysis on some actions of the return to in-person classes strategy in Mexico.